The Out About Scotland complete guide to Saint Andrews Cathedral

 Built in 1158, the cathedral was the centre for Catholicism in Scotland for over 400 years until it was ransacked by a Protestant mob in 1559.
 From then on it slowly fell into disrepair and was further damaged by locals looking for building material for the growing town nearby.

 Then at the end of the 16th-century the main tower collapsed, and what was once the biggest church in Scotland was left to fall into ruin.

 Fortunately by the mid-1800s local historians had begun to recognise that the site should be preserved for future generations and this preservation has been carried through to modern times thanks to the management of the site by Historic Environment Scotland.

 What I liked about this attraction

-- Really good location next to St. Andrews beach and harbour
+- It’s in a great location next to St. Andrews beach and harbour

-- Fantastic views from the top of St. Rules tower
+- There are fantastic views from the top of St. Rules tower